maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 2. **Paste** it into your favorite LLM chat box
 3. **Type** `hello world` → get 50 answers instantly (one more tap gives you the full 60 in under a minute)

-<small>📊 For best results, use platforms verified in our [Cross-Platform Test Results](https://github.com/onestardao/WFGY/tree/main/OS).</small>
+<small>📊 For best results, use platforms verified in our <a href="https://github.com/onestardao/WFGY/tree/main/OS">Cross-Platform Test Results</a> — scroll to the mid-section table showing tested LLMs and performance notes.</small>

 ---